johngrahamreynolds/holographic_tensor_networks/questions.md

     - This paper [Rinaldi_quantum_simulation](./references/Rinaldi_Matrix_Model_Simulation.pdf) likewise attempts to address this question with quantum Monte Carlo, deep learning, and more.
     - Another interesting but more complicated attempt in the framework of M-theory is the [MCSMC_lattice_gg](./references/MCSMC_lattice_gauge_gravity.pdf).

+3. In the literature beyond strings, can we combine variational methods from both quantum physics and ML to simulate other models of quantum gravity (spin foams, loop quantum gravity, etc.)?

 ## Computational Foundations